Poisson Geometry Related to Atiyah Sequences

-In Section~\ref{sect:dAseq} we recall the definitions of Atiyah sequence and dual symplectic pair and describe the relationship between these notions.
-Using this relationship we describe in detail the `double fibration' structure of the symplectic leaves of $T^*P/G$; see Theorem~\ref{prop:lavessympl}.
+In Section~\ref{sect:dAseq} we recall the def\/initions of Atiyah sequence and dual pair of Poisson manifolds and describe the relationship between these notions.
+Using this relationship we describe in detail the `double f\/ibration' structure of the symplectic leaves of $T^*P/G$; see Theorem~\ref{prop:lavessympl}.

-In Section~\ref{sect:VBgauge}, we extend the Atiyah sequence (\ref{Aseq}) and its dual (\ref{Adual}) to short exact sequences of \VBgpds over the gauge groupoid, see (\ref{duzyVtrojkaG}) and (\ref{C}) respectively.
+In Section~\ref{sect:VBgauge}, we extend the Atiyah sequence (\ref{Aseq}) and its dual~(\ref{Adual}) to short exact sequences of $\mathcal{V}\!\mathcal{B}$-groupoids over the gauge groupoid, see (\ref{duzyVtrojkaG}) and (\ref{C}) respectively.
 From the point of view of Poisson geometry the most important structures are described by the diagram (\ref{C}), in which all objects are linear Poisson bundles and all arrows are their morphisms.
-Consequently, using (\ref{C}), we obtain various relationships between the Poisson and vector bundle structures of $T^*P/G$ and $\frac{T^*P\times T^*P}{G}$, as well as the groupoid structures of $T^*(\frac{P\times P}{G})\tto T^*P/G$ and $\frac{T^*P\times T^*P}{G}\tto T^*P/G$.
+Consequently, using~(\ref{C}), we obtain various relationships between the Poisson and vector bundle structures of $T^*P/G$ and $\frac{T^*P\times T^*P}{G}$, as well as the groupoid structures of $T^*\big(\frac{P\times P}{G}\big)\tto T^*P/G$ and $\frac{T^*P\times T^*P}{G}\tto T^*P/G$.

-The case when $P$ is a group $H$ and $G=N$ is a normal subgroup of $H$ is discussed in Section \ref{sect:eacr}.
+The case when $P$ is a group $H$ and $G=N$ is a normal subgroup of $H$ is discussed in Section~\ref{sect:eacr}.
 Some geometric constructions useful in Hamiltonian mechanics of semidirect products, see \cite{ratiu1, holm, ratiu2, ReymanSTS}, are also presented in this section.